 HOW do we learn Geography at UHS?

-- By investigating different places both in the UK and around the world to understand their physical and human conditions - By exploring geographical concepts and theories to make sense of our world - By using a range of up to date geographical data such as: maps, graphs, photographs and videos to better understand our world
+WHY do we learn Geography at UHS?
+By investigating different places both in the UK and around the world to understand their physical and human conditions By exploring geographical concepts and theories to make sense of our world By using a range of up to date geographical data such as: maps, graphs, photographs and videos to better understand our world To stimulate an interest in places, people and the environment.
+To make sense of a complex and dynamically changing world and how society, the economy and environment combine to bring about change.
+To explain where places are, how places and landscapes are formed and how people and their environment interact.